-When Jennifer and Herb chose to create their own wines with the 1997 vintage, reflecting on Michael's knowledge of the vineyards and his expert ability to craft a notable wine, he became their first choice to create the HL Vineyards Cab and now our "companion" label wines, Two Old Dogs Sauvignon Blanc and Cabernet Sauvignon.
+When Jennifer and Herb chose to create their own wines with the 1997 vintage, reflecting on Michael's knowledge of the vineyards and his expert ability to craft a notable wine, he became their first choice to create the HL Vineyards Cab and has been crafting each vintage ever since.

-Jim Barbour, is an outdoorsman and devoted fly fisherman.
+A personal and professional friend of Jennifer and herb's since the 1980's, Jim Barbour, is also an outdoorsman and devoted fly fisherman.
 When he's not working in a vineyard, he can be found barbecuing in his backyard, relaxing in his cabin, or knee-deep in the running waters of a stream fishing.

 In his 30-plus year career, he has planted and managed some of the Napa Valley's most regarded vineyards, worked with its most respected winemakers, and has been essential to the creation of some of its most well-regarded wineries.
 We are thrilled to now be working with Jim and Barbour Vineyards management to lead Herb Lamb Vineyards' sustainable vineyard into its next phase.
 It's an exciting time and we're looking forward to elevating the quality of our fruit with many of his team's excellent ideas.